Riley Greene Player Props: Tigers vs. Guardians

-Riley Greene and his .381 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Cleveland Guardians and Tanner Bibee on May 8 at 6:10 PM ET.
+Riley Greene -- hitting .359 in his past 10 games -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Peyton Battenfield on the hill, on May 10 at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-3) against the Guardians.

 Riley Greene Game Info & Props vs. the Guardians